 The daily air quality forecast is made available to the public by the PCD by calling (615) 340-0488 and on the Metro Public Health Department's website which can be found at www.nashville.gov/Health-Department.
-It is also available on the Clean Air Partnership web site (www.cleanairpartnership.info), in the Tennessean, and during the local television weather broadcasts.
-Individuals also may sign up to receive the air quality forecasts or alerts only via the EnviroFlash.
+It is also available in the Tennessean and during the local television weather broadcasts.
+Individuals may sign up to receive the air quality forecasts or alerts only via EnviroFlash.